-History of Chiropractic
+History of chiropractic care

 D.D.
 Palmer’s original philosophy of chiropractic medicine was not based on scientific theory or observation.
-Rather, he used faith-based reasoning – along with inspiration from Dr. Atkinson – to conclude that the body contained an “innate intelligence” or “vitalistic” energy that represented the presence of a higher spiritual power.
+Rather, he used faith-based reasoning to conclude that the body contained an “innate intelligence” or “vitalistic” energy that represented the presence of a higher spiritual power.
 This vitality, Palmer concluded, was centered within the spine.

 - There is a fundamental and important relationship, mediated through the nervous system, between the spine and overall health

 - Mechanical and functional disorders of the spine, called vertebral subluxation, can harm health

 - Correction of spinal disorders, also called adjustments, may restore health